-Coordination and monitoring of the exercise of voting rights and other rights attached to shares/bonds.
+• Coordination and monitoring of the exercise of voting rights and other rights attached to shares/bonds.
 The Group believes that decisions taken at annual general meetings (AGM) of investee issuers are of utmost importance for the achievement of companies' long-term strategies.
-The Group adopts principles and criteria (also including nonfinancial ESG consideration) in the definition of voting decisions consistent with the interest of the Group and its clients.
+The Group adopts principles and criteria, including the consideration of material ESG factors and risks, in the definition of voting decisions consistent with the interest of the Group and its clients.